Medical marijuana

 - Edibles and pills can be difficult to take when you are experiencing nausea.
 They can also take longer to go into effect.
 Edibles may be easier on your lungs, allow you to control the dose more carefully, and can be used more privately than smoking.

 Dosing for medical marijuana is less regulated than with most medicines.
 The right dose can be very different from person to person.
-The common advice is to start with a small amount at first and then try more if your symptoms or side effects don’t get better, increasing the amount a little at a time.
-If you are not getting relief, ask about other ways to take medical marijuana or marijuana with different levels of THC and CBD.
+The common advice is to start with a small amount or dose at first and then try more if your symptoms or side effects don’t get better, increasing the amount a little at a time.
+If you are not getting relief, ask your doctor about other ways to take medical marijuana or marijuana with different levels of THC and CBD.

 How medical marijuana works